 - We provide referrals and other resource information.

-- We assist with the development and training of new and young bankruptcy attorneys by providing them with cost-free bankruptcy primer education and valuable one-on-one experiences with prospective clients.
+- We assist with the development and training of new and young bankruptcy attorneys by providing them with cost-free bankruptcy primer education.

 What We Do Not Do